anirudhkaushik96/debris_sat/README.md

 Password and username in four.mlx file

 My current workflow(optional to work the same way, up to you):
-Here's a detailed, step-by-step guide to develop and validate a satellite collision avoidance system using MATLAB's Aerospace Toolbox and Blockset:

----

 ### **Step 1: Set Up Your Environment**
 1. **Install Required Toolboxes**